 Our second dialogue focused on water quality in Lake Rotorua and worked with farmers, NGOs and local and central government.
 Our third focused on the new and challenging issue of mitigating agricultural emissions in an ‘AgDialogue’.

-Recently we have run two climate policy related dialogues: the Low Emission Future Dialogue and the ETS Dialogue.
+Recently we have run several climate policy related dialogues including the Deep South dialogues (which are ongoing to the end of 2017), the Low Emission Future Dialogue and the ETS Dialogue.
 The ETS Dialogue will be ongoing through 2018.
-Two dialogue groups are in the establishment phase; one looking into insurance, housing and climate change adaptation and the other modelling the impact of the ETS.